 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Searing the flour-coated steak adds to the overall flavor and texture of the dish.
-It also adds some color to the meat.
-You can certainly forgo the browning step and add the raw beef to the slow cooker, but browning the meat for a tastier finished dish.
+Searing the steak is key to the overall flavor and texture and adds color to the meat.
+You can certainly forgo the browning step and add the raw beef to the slow cooker, but we recommend browning the meat for a tastier finished dish.
 By caramelizing the exterior you are also taking a step toward killing any potentially harmful bacteria on the meat and enhancing the earthy and deep flavors of the beef.

 Gather the ingredients.

 Slice the round steak into serving-size portions or thin strips.
-Sprinkle the meat with kosher salt and freshly ground black pepper.
+Sprinkle the meat with kosher salt and freshly ground black pepper on both sides.

-Put the flour in a paper bag or plastic food storage bag.
-Add the meat and toss to coat thoroughly with flour.
+Place the flour in a large bowl.
+Add the sliced meat and toss to coat thoroughly.

-Heat 2 tablespoons of olive oil or vegetable oil in a large skillet over medium-high heat.
-Add the flour-coated steak and cook, turning to brown all sides.
-This will take about 5 to 6 minutes.
+Add the oil into a large skillet over medium-high heat.
+Add the flour-coated steak and cook, turning to brown all sides, about 5 to 6 minutes.
+Reserve.

-In a medium bowl combine dry onion soup mix with the two cans of cream of mushroom soup and the water.
+In a medium bowl, combine the dry onion soup mix with the cans of cream of mushroom soup and the water.

-Cover and cook on high for 3 1/2 to 4 1/2 hours (or low for about 8 to 9 hours), or until the beef is tender.
+Place the lid on and cook on high for 3 1/2 to 4 1/2 hours—or on low for about 8 to 9 hours—or until the beef is tender.

-- Add about 1/2 cup of diced celery along with the carrots and onions.
+- Add 1/2 cup of diced celery along with the carrots and onions.
 Cubed rutabaga or sliced turnips are also a great addition.

-- Add 1 small jar or can (drained) of sliced mushrooms to the slow cooker.
-Or sauté about 1 cup of fresh sliced mushrooms in a teaspoon of olive oil before adding them into the slow cooker.
+- Add 1 small jar or can of drained sliced mushrooms.
+Alternatively, sauté about 1 cup of fresh sliced mushrooms in a teaspoon of olive oil before adding them into the slow cooker.